spiegelib/spiegelib/README.md

 ## Acknowledgements

 Thank you to Matthew Yee-King, Leon Fedden, and Mark d'Inverno for their work on [*Automatic Programming of VST Sound Synthesizers Using Deep Networks and Other Techniques*](https://ieeexplore.ieee.org/abstract/document/8323327?casa_token=795OBbWb74QAAAAA:iXxMiGgAJ32MMWYpRlqPy0xvAxwztedvv3sZpaJZ9t-O9-nNJmtTteiEjhtB2h0CQ6S8mHhFbII) and the research code they released with that project.
-That work served as inspiration and motivation for *SpiegeLib*.
+Their work served as inspiration for *SpiegeLib* and was an invaluable resource in beginning to put together this library.

 ## Contributors